An amazing opportunity to gain valuable work experience and paid work alongside training for your Level 1 & 2 exams in beautiful New Zealand!

 13 exam days, 23 days training, 40 possible shadow/work days

 That's how your season could pan out in Mt.
 Ruapehu on the North Island of New Zealand.
 We are currently recruiting for applicants for our apprenticeship instructor course for this June - it could be you training and working in the stunning mountains there!

 Train to become a snowboard instructor, while also working and learning from others, in the awesome ski fields of Turoa, an active volcano and an incredible location.
 Riding on the North Island of New Zealand is a surreal experience unlike almost anything else on earth.
 We have created an ideal combination of training and work experience to ensure you have an epic time and the best chance to achieve the qualifications and experience to work as a snowboard instructor in the future.

 Spend time in stunning scenery in the Tongariro National Park and get to experience the incredible back country, shutes and gullies carved out of the volcanic rock over centuries.

 We tried out all the ski fields in New Zealand before we decided to base ourselves in Ohakune and Turoa.
-For us the combination of laid-back kiwi life in Ohakune and steep, varied terrain in Turoa and Whakapapa was perfect.
-We live for adventure so the rugged, volcanic North Island in the beautiful National Park was more exciting than the touristy South Island resorts.
+For us the combination of laid-back Kiwi life in Ohakune and the steep, varied terrain in Turoa and Whakapapa was perfect.
+We live for adventure so the rugged, volcanic North Island in the beautiful National Park seemed to us more exciting than the touristy South Island resorts.